pluma/axn/README.md

 Override this function in your action's `spec` to pre-process data passed to the action before it is emitted.

 The return value will be passed to the action's listeners.

+## axn::shouldEmit(data):Boolean

+Override this function in your action's `spec` to define whether data should be emitted.

+This function is passed the output of `beforeEmit`.
+If the function returns `false` or a non-truthy value, the data will not be emitted.
+Otherwise the action's listeners will be invoked as normally.

 ## axn.methods